UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Status_page.md

 - We are working to add new hardware to alleviate some of the load issues but this will take time to implement and test.

-- The re-balancing work is ongoing and should be done by tomorrow (16/09/2020).
+- The re-balancing work is ongoing and should be done by tomorrow (16/09/2020), at which point jobs should start running.

 Kathleen: